-The Bonds maturing on November 15 in the years 2019 through 2027 (collectively, the "Premium Bonds") were purchased at a premium ("original issue premium") over the stated principal amounts of the Bonds.
-For federal income tax purposes, original issue premium generally must be amortized over the term of the Premium Bonds.
-Amortizable bond premium is accounted for as reducing the tax-exempt interest on the Premium Bonds rather than creating a deductible expense or loss.
-Under Section

-171(a)(2) of the Code, no deduction is allowed for the amortizable bond premium (determined in accordance with Section 171(b) of the Code) on tax-exempt bonds.
-Under Section 1016(a)(5) of the Code, however, an adjustment must be made to the purchaser's basis in the Premium Bonds to the extent of any amortizable bond premium that is disallowable as a deduction under Section 171(a)(2) of the Code.
-Holders of the Premium Bonds should consult their tax advisors for an explanation of the bond premium amortization rules.
+All maturities of the Bonds were purchased at a premium ("original issue premium") over the stated principal amounts of the Bonds.
+For federal income tax purposes, original issue premium generally must be amortized over the term of the Bonds.
+Amortizable bond premium is accounted for as reducing the tax-exempt interest on the Bonds rather than creating a deductible expense or loss.
+Under Section 171(a)(2) of the Code, no deduction is allowed for the amortizable bond premium (determined in accordance with Section 171(b) of the Code) on tax-exempt bonds.
+Under Section 1016(a)(5) of the Code, however, an adjustment must be made to the purchaser's basis in the Bonds to the extent of any amortizable bond premium that is disallowable as a deduction under Section 171(a)(2) of the Code.
+Holders of the Bonds should consult their tax advisors for an explanation of the bond premium amortization rules.